moham-p/dev/docs/java/Java Generics as a Compile-Time Gift With a Runtime Disguise.md

 **Curious fact:** So how does the decompiler show `List<String>` on the left-hand side?
 IntelliJ uses FernFlower, a decompiler that cleverly reconstructs source code by reading metadata stored in the `.class` file — specifically the `Signature` attribute.
 Although **this metadata is invisible to the JVM at runtime, it remains accessible to IDEs, compilers, and reflection tools for analysis and support.**

-In other words, the generics information is preserved for you, the developer — not for the JVM.
-It enables IDE features like autocomplete and static analysis but plays no role in runtime behavior.

 ## Key Takeaways

 Generics in Java are one of those features that **help you at compile time** and make your code **clearer and safer** — but they don’t offer any guarantees at runtime.
 Understanding that is key to writing robust code.